Make Your Own Veggie Plate

 Salt and pepper to taste

-Take one small baguette and slice thin.
-Toast the bread if desired on both sides or you can also skip toasting.
-Marinate tomatoes in a drizzle of olive oil, marjoram, salt and pepper.
+Take one small baguette and slice it thin.
+Toast the bread on both sides if desired, or skip toasting.
+Marinate the tomatoes in olive oil, marjoram, salt, and pepper.
 Roast the tomatoes at 400 degrees until they are slightly cooked.
-You can also leave raw and just marinate.
+You can also leave the tomatoes raw and marinate.

-Hard cook an egg or two over the stove.
-To make the sandwich, start with one slice of bread, add a slice of tomato and top with your choice or choices of hard cooked egg or other protein!
+Hard-cook an egg or two over the stove.
+To make the sandwich, start with one slice of bread, add a slice of tomato, and top with your choice of hard-cooked egg or other protein!

 Additional Ideas for Veggie Plates

 These veggie plate ideas will provide lots of inspiration for future snack ideas and even lunch and supper!
 The ideas are endless!
-You could do a Mexican themed veggie tray or a mini roll your own Thai spring roll tray!
-You could even do a Caribbean theme tray!
-Let me know what you have created!
-Would love to hear from you!
+You could do a Mexican-themed veggie tray or a mini-roll your own Thai spring roll tray!
+You could even make a Caribbean-themed tray with jerk tofu, cooked plantains, pineapple, and kale chips!
+Let me know what you have created.
+I would love to hear what you made!

 I also have a lot of great seasonal recipe ideas in my new book Farm Fresh Nutrition

-Snack time can be fun, healthy and satisfying!
-Let me know if you tried one and how it turned out for you!
+Snack time can be fun, healthy, and satisfying!
+Let me know if you tried one and how it turned out!

 I am an Asheville nutritionist and registered dietitian.
-I would love to work with you to live the healthy lifestyle that you hope to achieve, you can find out a little more about me here.
+I would love to help you live the healthy lifestyle you hope to achieve.
+You can learn more about me here.